wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/cdd.md

 draft: false
 ---

 The first thing we're going to need for our _payments service_ sample capability provider is a **contract**.
-This contract will describe the data types to be exchanged by the actor and provider, and the _supported operations_ that can be invoked on this contract.
-Our example may be a little simpler than a traditional payments system, but you should hopefully get a good idea for what this process looks like.
+A contract describes the data types that actors and providers exchange, as well as the supported operations that can be invoked.

+Contract-driven design and development has been a long-favored technique for developers building microservices and other types of composable systems.
+CDD not only makes our initial design experience easier, but it continues to pay dividends throughout the life cycle of our application.

 ### Creating a widl Schema